schmelto/100-days-of-code/log.md

 **Today's Progress**:

-I've added a GPG Key to verify my commits.
-Futher I addad a infinity scroll and refresh on pull down.
+I've added a GPG Key to verify my commits but this did not work as I want it :D. Futher I addad a infinity scroll and refresh on pull down.

 **Link to work:**